Staurakios: Legacy

-Staurakios largely existed in the shadow of Nikephoros, and little or nothing is truly known about him.
-Staurakios reigned only two months and eight days, and was therefore unable to leave a mark on the empire as his father had done.
+Staurakios largely existed in the shadow of Nikephoros; little is known about him.
+Staurakios only reigned for just over two months, and was therefore unable to leave a mark on the empire as his father had done.
 Hints from the Chronographia suggest that Staurakios wielded strategic understanding, and perhaps that Staurakios was as strong-willed as his father, but his character is otherwise unknown.
 For these reasons, historian Matthew Marsh comments that "he remains a brief and shadowy figure in the history of the Empire".
 Both Nikephoros and Staurakios were generally successful in maintaining the borders of the Byzantine Empire, although they did not achieve much military success, occasionally being forced to make humiliating concessions to powerful enemies, such as the Abbasid Caliph Harun al-Rashid.